1. Overview

 Get All Issues

-Search and retrieve multiple JIRA issues using JQL with pagination and field filtering support.
+Search issues using JQL with pagination and optional field/expand filters.

 Options: